 8.2 Description of potential impact categories

-Provide an overview and description of the categories of potential impacts caused by the proposed mining operation and alternatives considered.
-This should introduce the major types of impacts and their effects, such as habitat removal, the crushing of animals, the creation of sediment plumes, noise and light, etc. and be referred to in subsequent descriptions and evaluations of potential environmental impacts and Environmental Effects from the proposed operation and alternatives considered.
+Provide an overview and description of the categories of potential impacts caused by the hazards arising from the proposed mining operation and alternatives considered.
+This should introduce the major types of impacts and their effects on the biotic environment, such as habitat removal, the crushing of animals, the creation of sediment plumes, noise and light, etc. and be referred to in subsequent descriptions and evaluations of potential environmental impacts and Environmental Effects from the hazards posed by the proposed operation and alternatives considered.
 A description should be included of any lessons learned from activities during the exploratory phase of the programme (e.g., mining system component tests).

 Key elements that need to be included are: